 5. Creative vs. Nose for News

 Advertising – A good ad uses colorful and descriptive language with a call to action.
 A clever campaign can motivate consumers to buy your product.
 Advertising can use different media such as commercials, print ads, Facebook ads, and microsites that can incorporate interactivity, fun games and calls to action.
 A good copywriter can create slogans that will stick with people for years to come and even get kids repeating a jingle or phrase.
+Many businesses leave their advertising campaigns to advertising agencies like Klientboost that have a deep professional understanding when it comes to advertising online when compared to an in-house marketing team within the business itself, this is completely dependant on the size of the ad campaigns your business wishes to run, as well as the financial aspect.

 PR – PR requires creativity, but in a different way.
 In PR, you are searching for the news, looking for angles behind events and trends, anticipating events and reading articles and websites about your client’s industry.
 You have to put yourself in the reporter’s shoes.
 Is my client doing something new or different?
 Is it part of a trend?
 Why would someone care?
 With PR, you need a news “hook” to capture a reporter’s attention.